dfbaskin/redux-web-worker-example/README.md

 # Redux in Web Worker Example

-This project builds a reasonably complex React/Redux application which manages a grid of data.
+This project is an experiment that builds a reasonably complex React/Redux application which manages a grid of data.

 Two versions of the application are used.
 The first version does all of its processing on the UI thread.
 The second version moves the entire Redux